 Lemma 2.
 Let be the family of collections of subsets of that have the finite intersection property.
 The maximal elements of are precisely the ultrafilters.

 Proof: Every ultrafilter is clearly maximal in .
 If is maximal in , then it is clearly proper and upper closed, and we can reason as in the proof of the ultrafilter lemma to show that it is actually an ultrafilter.

 Proof of Theorem 3: Suppose does not converge to in the classical sense.
 Fix such that the set is infinite.
-Then the family has the finite intersection property: let be a free ultrafilter that extends it.
+Then the family has the finite intersection property: an ultrafilter that extends must be free.
 Then , and does not have an ultralimit along .

 The converse implication follows from the classical definition of limit, together with the very notion of free ultrafilter.

 Theorem 3 does hold for sequences of real numbers, but does not extend to arbitrary metric spaces.
 In fact, the following holds, which we state without proving.

 Theorem 4.
 Let be a metric space.
 The following are equivalent.